Baybay: History

 Baybay is believed to be the only settlement on the western coast of Leyte known to the first Spanish conquistadors that came with Magellan, as was Abuyog in the eastern part of the province, and Limasawa and Cabalian in the south.

 When the Spanish conquistadors extended their territory, an expeditionary force under Felipe Segundo, evidently looking for a bigger settlement, landed in Pangasugan.
 When he landed near the river, he pointed to a spot and asked a native in Spanish for the name of the place.
 Unable to understand Spanish and thinking that Felipe Segundo wanted to ask about the river, he answered in Visayan, " Ang suba nagbaybay sa Pangasugan."
 This is how Baybay got its name.

+Shortly after Raja Tupas submitted to Miguel Lopez de Legazpi and the Spanish Crown, Sugbuhanon, including those from Matan and "Gavi," who refused to comply migrated to Baybay for a brief period of time, and raided Mandam.
+In response, Legazpi sent two datus to Baybay to seek peace, which failed and several more raids in Mandam were undertaken by Baybayanon in retaliation.
+Legazpi, in response, sought punishment for them and planned to dispatch his master-of-camp there, but accompanying Sugbuhanon petitioned to delay the venture by a few days to secure food and intended to exercise caution, as many of their kinsmen were in Baybay as well.
+In the meantime, the master-of-camp and Martin de Goiti were dispatched to the surrounding areas of Baybay, which Goiti previously visited, to secure peaceful alliances.
+After considerable success, they intended to make way for Baybay, but under Simaquio, the Sugbuhanon guide's suggestion instead landed on the small, deserted villages of Caramacua and Calabazan, and only managed to send back a few Baybayanon to Sugbo.
+Those who came from Sugbo were given pardons for their treason, unlike those from Matan and Gavi.

 In 1620, the Jesuit fathers which belonged to the "residencia" of Carigara, the first and central station of the Society of Jesus in Leyte.

 By superior approbation, Baybay was created a parish on September 8, 1835, with the invocation of Our Lady of the Immaculate Conception.
 However, the town was erected and independent parish on February 27, 1836.

 When the Augustinians took over the administration of the parish after the expulsion of the Jesuits, they opened the first school in Baybay.
 During their time, the first road leading to Palompon was constructed, thus bringing Baybay closer to its neighboring municipalities.
 The Augustinian fathers then stayed in the town for 75 years - all of which they devoted to uplift the natives in education and in their economic standing.